wapikit/wapikit/design.md

 - Super Admin or other member with suitable permission can add contacts.
 - Super Admin or other member with suitable permission can create contact list and do the other write and read operations.

+##### Permission System:

+- Two entities only Admin and team member
+- Admin can make other people admin
+- rest admin can create roles
+- while creating roles admin can select granular permission
+- user can be alloted with roles

 ### Settings

 - Can Add phone numbers